Lesson 7 - The war becomes global - 2. The Eastern Front

 In June 1941, Hitler launched Operation Barbarossa, the invasion of the Soviet Union.
 Over 3 million German soldiers participated in what was the largest military assault in history.
 They were assisted by smaller contingents from Romania, Hungary and Italy.
 Within months this invasion force had advanced hundreds of kilometres, vastly extending the territory of German controlled Europe.
 Approximately 5.5 million Soviet soldiers were taken prisoner by the Germans during the War and of these 3.3 million died, or were murdered, in captivity.

+However, Germany was unable to achieve victory; the Soviets were able to concede territory in order to buy time.
+Factories were moved east beyond the range of German planes and production steadily increased.
+In an ever more destructive war of attrition the Soviets could replace troop losses at a rate the Germans could not match.
 During the first winter of the campaign the Soviets halted the German advance and over the following year fought bitterly to turn back the invaders.
 Following the devastating German defeat at Stalingrad in January 1943, the Red Army began to drive the Germans back in a series of emphatic victories.
 75% of Germany’s total war casualties occurred on the Eastern Front where all restraints were abandoned in what had become a war of annihilation.

 |